-Created in 2017 as part of the 100th year of alumni UBC, the Alumni Builder Awards recognize a cross-section of alumni representing both campuses who have significantly contributed to the university and enriched the lives of others, and in doing so, have supported alumni UBC’s mission of realizing the promise of a global community with shared ambition for a better world and an exceptional UBC.
+Created in 2017 as part of the 100th year of alumni UBC, the Alumni Builder Awards recognize a cross-section of alumni representing both campuses who have significantly contributed to the university and enriched the lives of others, and in doing so, have supported alumni UBC’s vision of a global alumni community for an exceptional UBC and a better world.
 We are proud to honour this year’s Alumni Builder Award recipients whose generous contributions have been recognized by their UBC faculty.

 UBC Sauder School of Business

 Kathy Butler, managing director and head of CIBC Capital Markets in BC, dedicates herself to empowering women in finance, increasing access to education, and inspiring others to give back.
 She is a leader in the financial community who has remained committed to UBC Sauder as an alum, volunteer, and donor who is intent on making a long-lasting impact on the community.
 She shares her experiences of working in finance and capital markets by mentoring students and regularly appearing as a guest lecturer.
 Her efforts illustrate how she has become a guiding force for future leaders — and a changemaker fostering an equitable finance sector.